ros2/ros2_documentation/source/Tutorials/Advanced/ROS2-Tracing-Trace-and-Analyze.rst

 .. note::

-  This guide was written for ROS 2 Rolling on Ubuntu 22.04.
-  It should work on other ROS 2 distros or Ubuntu versions, but some things might need to be adjusted.
+  This guide should work with all current/non-EOL distros of ROS 2.

 Installing and building
 -----------------------